Categories: CreatorsTrending

 Mere alawa sirf ek aur bandi ko mai jaanti hoon who’s killing it in her personal life.
 Even though she’s gone through something more massive than me, she has outgrown all of that and came out as a very healed, mature, and sensible person.
 It’s just beautiful to look at.
 This book is on point when it comes to this generation.

-There is a therapist page after every chapter in the book wherein my therapist has penned down my mental state at the time.
+There is a therapist page after every chapter in the book wherein my therapist friend has penned down my mental state at the time.
 I feel during a breakup, you don’t just separate from the person physically, but mentally also, and it does hamper your brain.

-So whatever mental state I was going through from Chapter 1 to 10, my therapist has mentioned it all.
+So whatever mental state I was going through from Chapter 1 to 10, my therapist friend has mentioned it all.
 From what a panic attack looks like, what anxiety feels like, what is that pain that you feel in your heart or why aren’t you able to sleep, how can you sleep, to ‘iske dimaag me yeh chal raha tha that’s why she was feeling this way physically.’

-It’s called AC’s desk where the therapist has explained what mental conditions you go through during a breakup because clearly no one talks about that.
-This is also one thing in my book that I’m really proud of because I want people to take care of their mental health.
+It’s called AC’s desk where the therapist friend has explained what mental conditions you go through during a breakup because clearly no one talks about that.
+This is also the one thing in my book that I’m really proud of because I want people to take care of their mental health.
 And I’m contributing towards it so I think it’s a win!

 Your book became a national bestseller in no time.
 What strategies did you follow to market ‘Unloved’ to bring it to a wider audience?